-Parents are invited to take a proactive role in participation at review meetings; where students have a Statement of Educational Need or an Education, Health and Care Plan formal consultations take place annually in line with the Code of Practice.
+Parents are invited to take a proactive role in participation at review meetings; where students have an Education, Health and Care Plan formal consultations take place annually in line with the Code of Practice.

 4: Arrangements for consulting young people with SEN and involving them in their education

 Students are consulted using the Learning Support Student Council forum, student views consultation booklet and a DVD of student views.
 Some students are representatives on the North Yorkshire Flying High Consultation Group.
 Students are invited to attend meetings as appropriate where their progress is being discussed.
-Students who have a Statement of Educational Need or an Education, Health and Care Plan are formally consulted annually.
+Students who have an Education, Health and Care Plan are formally consulted annually.

 5: Arrangements for assessing and reviewing children and young people´s progress towards outcomes

 Students´ progress is assessed and reviewed by school staff every 9 weeks through the Learning Cycle process.
-Where students have intervention programmes which are additional and different, student progress is reviewed by the SENCO and/or the Learning Manager in line with the graduated approached outlined in the Code of Practice.
+Where students have intervention programmes which are additional and different, student progress is reviewed by the SENCO and/or the Learning Manager and/or Head of Department in line with the graduated approached outlined in the Code of Practice.

 6: Arrangements for supporting children and young people in moving between phases of education and in preparing for adulthood

 Transition from Primary to Secondary School: The Head of Year 7, the Pastoral Support Officer for Year 7 and the Senior Advanced Teaching Assistant for Key Stage 3 visit primary schools and meet with staff and students.
 Staff from the Learning Support Department attend year 6 Annual Review meetings and CAF meetings.
 Autism Outreach locality meetings provide additional information for children on the autism spectrum.
-The Learning Support Department hold three additional transition days for vulnerable students and a coffee morning for parents.
-Students are invited to school in July to participate in the INTAKE days.
+The Learning Support Department hold three additional transition days for students with special educational needs and a coffee morning for parents.
+Students are invited to school in July to participate in the school INTAKE days.

-Other key transition points: individual discussions with students and parents; supported work experience; students are offered additional interviews with the Careers and Alternative Curriculum Manager; work experience monitoring; highly personalised transition planning based on individual student need.
+Other key transition points: individual discussions with students and parents; supported work experience; students are offered additional interviews with the Careers and Alternative Curriculum Manager; work experience monitoring; accompanied visits to post-16 providers; highly personalised transition planning based on individual student need.
 The school has established strong links with post- 16 providers including Harrogate College, York College, Askham Bryan College; Ripon Evolve and local work experience and apprenticeship providers.

 7: The approach to teaching children and young people with SEN